azadehsaleh/azadehsaleh/README.md

-- 👋 Hi, I’m @azadehsaleh as a passionate and enthusiastic front-end developer with over five years of experience.
+- 👋 Hi, This is Azadeh as a passionate and enthusiastic front-end developer with over five years of experience.
 - I have hands-on experience in HTML5, CSS, JavaScript, MySQL and Angular to build all aspects of the user experience and user interface for client-facing landing pages and dashboard panels.
 - 👀 I’m interested in designing and developing websites and maintaining applications.
 - 🌱 I’m currently pursuing Mobile Application Development & Strategy program at George Brown College.